mochi-hpc/mofka/docs/usage/producer.rst

 .. important::

-   If the batch size used by the producer is anything else than :code:`mofka::BatchSize::Adaptive()`, a call to :code:`future.wait()` will block until the batch containing the corresponding event has been filled up to the requested size and sent to its target partition.
+   If the batch size used by the producer is anything else than adaptive, a call to :code:`future.wait()` will block until the batch containing the corresponding event has been filled up to the requested size and sent to its target partition.
 Hence, an easy mistake to do is to call :code:`future.wait()` when the batch is not full and with no other threads